vishvAsa/notes/content/biology/organism/health/disease/infection/viral/wuhan_epidemic/treatment/Other_drugs.md

 +++
 ## Upcoming drugs
 - Bacricitinib which has proven more benefit when combined with Remdesivir.

+### 2-Deoxy-D-glucose
+- Elevated Glu enhanced SARS-CoV-2 infection & inflammatory responses.
+Thus, the rationale was to use anti-glucose metabolite that was already in use i.e. 2DDG.

 ## Failed drugs
 - Hydroxychloroquine